 At night, turn off lights in office buildings (all levels), especially during spring and fall migrations.
 At home, pull your shades or draw draperies, and install motion censors on outdoor lighting, rather than leaving them on at night.
 This prevents disorientation of migratory birds traveling at night and cuts down on other negative effects of artificial light pollution.

 UPDATE: The City of Toronto has released a well-illustrated publication, Bird-Friendly Best Practices: Glass.
 It’s well worth a read.

 If you find a bird on the ground near a window: Slowly and gently cover and catch the bird with a lightweight, soft cloth and carefully place it in a small box (such as a shoebox) that has air holes and is lined with a soft cloth or paper towels rolled into a doughnut shape to keep the bird upright.
 Handle the bird as little as possible and keep the box securely closed.
 Do not give food or water.
-Place the box in a quiet, dark, and warm (but not hot!) place, away from other animals and children.
+Place the box in a quiet, dark, and pleasantly warm place, away from other animals and children.
 If the bird has an obvious injury like a cracked bill or dangling wing, transport it immediately (in the darkened box ) to a licensed wildlife rehabilitator—broken bones need attention quickly.
-If there are no obvious injuries, quietly check on the bird two or three times over an hour—outside and away from human activity and buildings in case the bird can fly—but don’t touch it.
+If there are no obvious injuries, quietly check on the bird several times over one to two hours—outside and away from human activity and buildings in case the bird can fly—but don’t touch it.
 If the bird develops swollen eyes or becomes unresponsive during the hour, quickly transport it to a wildlife rehabilitator.
-If the bird seems alert and can stand on its own, place the container in a quiet spot and open it.
-Remain still and out of sight and wait.
+If the bird seems alert and can stand on its own, place the box in a quiet spot and open it.
+Move away, remain still and out of sight, and wait.
 If s/he doesn’t fly away within 5 or 10 minutes, carefully and quietly take the bird to a wildlife rehabilitator.
 Remember that, other than transporting a bird to a rehabilitator, it is illegal to handle migratory birds without a license.

 To leave a comment, click on post’s title